 Yes.
 Resume writing certifications have their place in the resume industry.

-A certification does offer some degree of measurement as to the writer you hire.
+A certification does measure the skills of the writer you hire.

 However, the sheer ownership of a certification does not QUALIFY someone to write any resume … especially not yours.